Car safety: child restraint basics

 Children with additional needs

-If you have a child with additional needs, it might be more challenging to keep your child safe in the car.
+If you have a child with additional needs, like a medical condition or physical disability, there might be exemptions to child restraint road rules.